SteveSmith16384/PhysicsPlatformer/readme.md

 Get your avatar to the green "exit" box to complete a level.
 Press Esc to restart a level.

+FEATURES!
+* Realistic physics using JBox2D
+* Any number of players, using keyboard or gamepads
+* Runs on any PC regardless of graphics card
+* Code uses an entity system
+* Source code "just works"

 LICENCE
 All assets and code are licenced under MIT.
+Source code is available from https://bitbucket.org/SteveSmith16384/physicsplatformer

 CREDITS
-Gamepad Code thanks to Marcel Schoen (https://github.com/marcelschoen/gamepad4j)
+Gamepad Code thanks to Marcel Schoen (https://github.com/marcelschoen/gamepad4j) Uses JBox2D

 Thanks for playing!